yellcorp/dupescan/readme.rst

                         For each set of duplicate files, automatically select one for preservation according to the provided criteria.
-Other duplicates can be deleted by passing the generated report to the -x/--execute option.
+Other duplicates can be deleted by passing the generated report to the -x/--delete option.
   --time                Add elasped time to the generated report.
   --help-prefer         Display detailed help on using the --prefer option -v, --verbose         Log detailed information to STDERR.
+  --progress            Show progress bars on STDERR.
-  -x PATH, --execute PATH
+  -x PATH, --delete PATH
                         Delete unmarked files in the report at PATH.
 Sets where no files are marked will be skipped.
+  -c PATH, --coalesce PATH
+                        Replace duplicate files with hard links, using sets found in the report at PATH.
+File marks are ignored - all filenames are preserved.
-  -n, --dry-run         Used in combination with -x/--execute.
+  -n, --dry-run         Used in combination with -x/--delete.
 List actions
-                        that --execute would perform without actually doing them.
+                        that --delete would perform without actually doing them.
-  --buffer-size SIZE    Specifies the size of each buffer used when comparing
+  --max-memory SIZE     Specifies the maximum amount of memory to use when
-                        files by content.
+                        comparing a set of potentially duplicate files.
 This option accepts a byte count.
-                        The default is 4096.
+The default is 268435456.
+  --max-buffer-size SIZE
+                        Specifies the maximum size of buffers used when comparing a set of potentially duplicate files.
+This option accepts a byte count.
+The default is 1048576.
   --version             show program's version number and exit

 Arguments that accept byte counts accept an integer with an optional suffix